covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 **His father kept saying, he didn't die 70 years ago on the battlefield, but he could die now from the mismanagement of medical resources.
 "Everyday you only see two kinds of cars in front of the hospital, ambulances and cars from funeral homes, you only feel hopeless and helpless."**

 It's difficult for his father to move.
-Everyday Du Hongli took his dad to the outpatient department of Union Hospital Hanyang Campus to get shots, and slept in the hotel next to the hospital.
+Everyday Du Hongli took his father to the outpatient department of Union Hospital Hanyang Campus to get shots, and slept in the hotel next to the hospital.
 Or he would go to Tongji Hospital and Union Hospital in the morning, to wait in line for a test strip, yet everyday Union Hospital only gave out 100 test strips, they were usually gone when they arrived. **By the time this article was published, his father was still not hospitalized, because they still hadn't had the opportunity to go through the entire diagnostic process.**

 Ms.Wang from Wuhan told Caijing, her mother had gone into a shock twice at home.
 Her mother had been getting medication and shots from the community before Chinese New Year.
 January 23, her mother felt particularly uncomfortable, so she rode a bike with her father to Hankou Hospital, waited in line for 12 hours and finally got CT scans.
 The results showed bilateral infection in the lungs.